Rhythms Volume One

 - What people are saying:

-- I’m a drummer and always looking for new material to read through.
+- Being that I’m a drummer and always looking for new material to read through.
 So far I’ve worked through the Rhythm Primer, Rhythms Volume One, Rhythms Volume Two and Odd Meters The exercises are a great workout and get to professional level material and I strongly recommend them as a source for additional reading material.
 T. Godal

 - I’m 53 and play in a rock band on the weekends.
 Most of the time we just rehearse but occasionally we get a gig.
 I’ve struggled with rhythm all my life and finally contacted Bruce about my problem.
 I sent him an MP3 of my playing and he told me that the way I think about rhythm is on too small of a grouping.
 In other words I was thinking every beat when I play.
 Bruce pointed on that I needed to think in larger units of time and recommended I work with Rhythm Primer and Rhythms Volume One.
 He gave me a list of ways to tap each exercise and had me play them along with some of the cover tunes we do using his larger tapping concept.
 This really changed things for the better, and my band mates have really noticed a change.
 Thanks Bruce I thought I was doomed to poor rhythm but it was just the way I was thinking about it!
 H. Thomson